 Though additive manufacturing (AM) is still pitched as the up-and-coming technology in contrast to traditional subtractive manufacturing techniques, certain forms of AM—particularly metal AM—are fast approaching mainstream.
 Yet other forms of AM are far from reaching industrial capacity.

 Especially glass AM.

-Two common AM methods, fused filament fabrication and selective laser sintering, both rely on melting the starting material so it can be molded into a desired form.
+Two common AM methods, selective laser sintering and fused filament fabrication, both rely on raising the temperature to just under or over the starting material’s melting point so it can be molded into a desired form.
 For polymers, only a couple hundred degrees Celsius are required to initiate material melt.
 But for glass, you need temperatures well over a thousand degrees Celsius for melting to take place.